freifunk-berlin/firmware/README.md

 ### Info

 For the Berlin Freifunk firmware we use vanilla OpenWrt with additional patches and packages.
-The Makefile automates the build of the firmware (applies patches, integrates custom packages and uses the the ImageBuilder of OpenWrt).
+The Makefile automates the build of the firmware (applies patches, integrates custom packages and uses the ImageBuilder of OpenWrt).

-The idea is to download OpenWrt via git, patch it with all patches in the `patches/` folder patch it and configure it according to the configuration snippets in `configs/`.
-Then use the OpenWrt build system to build all packages and the image builder.
-The packages that will be assembled to the final image for the router image for the router are taken from the image flavors defined in `packagelist/`.
+The idea is to download OpenWrt via git, patch it with all the patches in the `patches/` folder and configure it according to the configuration snippets in `configs/`.
+Then use the OpenWrt build system to build all packages and the ImageBuilder.
+The packages that will be assembled into the final firmware image are taken from the image flavors defined in `packagelist/`.

 ### Build prerequisites